dzulkarnaen13/aws-s3-resume-website/README.md

 ---

-## 📌 Project Overview
+## 📌 Problem Statement

-In this project, I designed and deployed my personal resume website using AWS S3 static website hosting.

-This project demonstrates core cloud fundamentals including storage, hosting, and access management in a real-world deployment scenario.
+Traditional resumes are static and do not demonstrate real technical skills.

+This project solves that by transforming a resume into a **live cloud-hosted application**, showcasing practical knowledge of cloud deployment and infrastructure.

 ---

+## 💡 Solution

+I built and deployed a personal resume website using **AWS S3 Static Website Hosting**, making it publicly accessible and hosted in the cloud.

+---

 ## 🏗️ Architecture

-User → Browser → AWS S3 (Static Website Hosting)
+User → Browser → AWS S3

-- Website files (HTML/CSS) are stored in an S3 bucket
+- HTML/CSS files stored in S3 bucket
-- Public access is configured using bucket policy
+- Public access enabled using bucket policy
-- Website is served via S3 static website endpoint
+- Website served through S3 static endpoint

 ---

 ## 🚀 Implementation Steps

-1. Created an S3 bucket for static website hosting
+1. Created an S3 bucket for hosting
 2. Disabled block public access settings
 3. Configured bucket policy for public read access
 4. Enabled static website hosting
 5. Uploaded HTML and image files
-6. Tested and validated website deployment
+6. Tested and validated deployment

 ---